Walter Browne

 Walter Shawn Browne (10 January 1949 – 24 June 2015) was an Australian-born American chess and poker player.
 Awarded the title Grandmaster (GM) by FIDE in 1970, he won the U.S. Chess Championship six times.

 Early years

 Browne was born to an American father and an Australian mother in Sydney.
-His family moved to the New York area when he was age 3.
+His family moved to the New York area when he was age 4.
+He attended Erasmus Hall High School in Brooklyn but dropped out at age 16 to play chess professionally.
 Browne moved to California in 1973.